hainers/tothemoonandback/README.md

 ## Feedback about provided assets
 It would have been better if the icons (envelope, phone, arrow) would have been svg-s as they will appear more 'crisp' and offers more flexibility aswell.
 The overall header or hero image could've been provided separately: background and logo.
 The heading text would've been better to include into the HTML as h1 element.
 It would've improved the page's SEO, too.
+Also it would've made life easier for me as a developer to scale the hero section better.
 I wish the mockups 'mobile' and 'desktop' would have also included the measures for paddings/margins, font sizes etc. Currently I made it visually as close as possible by eye and basic pixel measurement.